First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 • changes in accounting standards;

-• loan credit losses exceeding estimates;
+• credit losses on loans exceeding estimates;

 • the soundness of other financial institutions;